gallardoalba/TSENAT/README.md

 ?TSENATAnalysis-class
 ```

-For methodology details and a comprehensive bibliography with 50+ peer-reviewed citations, see the [TSENAT vignette](vignettes/TSENAT.Rmd):
+For methodology details and a comprehensive bibliography, see the [TSENAT vignette](vignettes/TSENAT.Rmd):

 ```r
 vignette("TSENAT")